Wake Me Up When September Ends

 CS Handgrade 9393 Austerity Brogue in Guimaraes Patina: A beautiful rare model of an Austerity Brogue on the 401 Almond Last and a Handgrade Closed Channel Leather Sole.
 It will be in the striking Guimaraes Patina with a dark brown color and hues of chestnut.
 The cost is approximately 370$ (+25% VAT for EU).

 Visit the link for more details and please note that the pictures are from previous MTOs and for reference.
-For the Field Boot the colors will be exactly the same while the Austerity Brogue has a different color on the picture.
+For the Field Boot the colors will be exactly the same.

 Restocking The Adelaide Oxford